Private cardiology clinics in Ashford, Margate, Maidstone and South London

 Learn about cardiac symptoms

-• There are many causes of pains in the chest but the most concerning is coronary heart disease, which can cause angina and heart attack.
+• There are many causes of pains in the chest but the most concerning we see in our heart clinic is coronary heart disease, which can cause angina and heart attack.

 The pain of heart disease is usually described as tight or heavy in nature and may spread to the arms and/or jaw.
 It may be accompanied by other features such as shortness of breath, dizziness, or profuse sweating.
 However the pain of heart disease varies considerably between individuals and just because pain doesn’t fit the pattern described this does not rule out heart disease as the cause.